-In February 2001, the Company's European subsidiary, entered into a credit facility agreement with Lloyds TSB Bank plc ("Lloyds") under which Lloyds agreed to make available borrowings of up to \$25,000,000.
+In February 2001, the Company's European subsidiary entered into a credit facility agreement with Lloyds TSB Bank plc ("Lloyds") under which Lloyds agreed to make available borrowings of up to \$25,000,000.
 The outstanding balance and available credit under the revolving line of credit was \$13,085,000 and \$24,000 respectively, as of July 31, 2001.
 Advances under the credit facility bear interest at the rate of 1.25% per annum over the bank's base rate, and are guaranteed by the Company.
 The credit facility expires in December 2001.

 In December 1999, the Company entered into a credit agreement with a group of lenders led by Bank of America, N.A., as agent, which currently provides for borrowings of up to \$75,000,000.
 The Company may increase the credit line up to \$85,000,000 subject to certain conditions.
 Interest accrues on advances at the bank's prime rate plus 0.5% or at LIBOR plus 2.5%.
-Borrowings under the line of credit are collaterized by substantially all of the Company's assets.
-In addition to certain financial covenants, the loan agreement limits or prohibits the Company from declaring or paying cash dividends, merging or consolidating with another corporation, selling assets (other than in the ordinary course of business), creating liens or incurring additional indebtedness.
+Borrowings under the line of credit are collaterized by all of the Company's assets.
+Under the terms of the credit agreement, the Company is required to comply with certain financial, affirmative and negative covenants, including consolidated net worth, consolidated leverage ratio and consolidated fixed charge ratio.
+In addition, the credit agreement limits or prohibits the Company from declaring or paying cash dividends, merging or consolidating with another corporation, selling assets (other than in the ordinary course of business), creating liens and incurring additional indebtedness.
+In February 2002, certain financial covenants and several other covenants were amended retroactively to December 1999.
+Accordingly, as of July 31, 2001, the Company was in compliance with the covenants, as amended.
 The line of credit expires on December 7, 2002.
-The outstanding balance and available credit under the revolving line of credit was \$56,000,000 and \$17,620,000, respectively, as of July 31, 2001.
+The outstanding balance under the revolving line of credit was \$56,000,000 as of July 31, 2001.